c4benni/ui-breakpoint/README.md

       alert('Only portrait mode supported!')
     }

-    // this is where you update your store to have this globally accessible
+    // this is where you update your store to have the breakpoint globally accessible
     // for framework lovers only.
   }
 })